NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_plane_calc.rst

 use (Digital Globe files have both an exact ``dg`` model and an approximate ``rpc`` model).

-See the next section for when it is posible to use the PAN DEM and/or data with alignments applied to them.
+See the next section for when it is possible to use the PAN DEM and/or data with alignments applied to them.

 Running this command will produce an output as follows::